-For more information on our MA program in Political Science, please contact Dr. Melissa Merry, the program’s Director of Graduate Studies, at (502) 852-3301 or firstname.lastname@example.org
+For more information on our MA program in Political Science, please contact Dr. Melissa Merry, the program’s Director of Graduate Studies, by phone at (502) 852-3301 or by email at firstname.lastname@example.org

 Students have two options in designing their programs of study.
 First, in the traditional MA program, students take courses covering the range of subfields in political science, including American Politics, Comparative Politics, International Relations, and Public Policy.
 They also learn to conduct political science research and take electives tailored to their interests.

 Second, in the MA with a concentration in Digital Politics, students not only get broad training in the discipline, but also take courses focusing on the intersection of information technology and politics.
 This concentration is particularly suited to students seeking to gain hands-on, practical skills and experiences in areas such as online campaigns and e-government.